agtugo/bkup_rpimage/README.md

 I copied the attached file on `Wed Feb 01, 2017` to this git repository.

+## Usage
-##Usage from Jinx and corrected the mistake of using rsync instead of start in the examples
+From Jinx and corrected the mistake of using rsync instead of start in the examples

 bkup_rpimage.sh v1.0 by jinx